quazaa-development-team/Shareaza/branches/Shareaza-2-2-2-x-CyberBob-Protocol-Develop-tests/README.txt

 - 64Bit offset support in ED2K FileTransfer(not tested at all)
 - ASync impelmentation for certain process which requires to work on cross-thread (*1)
 - lookup of QueryHashTable Bitmap for QueryRouting has been optimized(number of Hashing operations for strings has been reduced a lot)
-- CNeighboursWithConnect has been optimized for counting neighbour connection. (reduced inclease/declease by make constructors of each network connections so no need to use LOOP operations a lot)
+- CNeighboursWithConnect has been optimized for counting neighbour connection. (reduced inclease/declease by make constructors of each network connections so no need to use LOOP operations a lot)(*2)
 - HTTP transfer can use HEAD request and support ReconnectOnDrop for WebServers with "Connection: close"
 - UHC/UKHL code has some security which basically accept only when request has been sent to the node.(accept all for non-blocked IP, some security Bypass has been added, because some UHC servers seems like "X-ray security"/"Shareaza Security" filter blocks some UHC server's IP range.) this added extra function which makes Failure detection such as Timeout on Service Query.